 The District and Federation agree that except as expressly set forth herein, this contract will not be subject to reopening on any item for the duration of the Agreement or unless mutually agreed to in writing by both parties.
 Neither party is obligated to agree to reopen this contract except as stated herein, and any agreement to reopen this contract must be signed in writing by the parties.
 The contract will run through June 30, 2028.
 Initial proposals for a successor contract will not be presented earlier than July 1, 2027.

+Section 3.
+REOPENER NEGOTIATIONS

+Only during the term of this Agreement, but no sooner than the date that Grievance AC-22-01 is completely final and all appeals have been exhausted, upon written notice by the Federation to the District, the parties agree to meet and confer on Intellectual Property Rights.
+This provision sunsets on June 30, 2025.

 ARTICLE 6